thet/talk-ploneconf2023/talk-outline.md

 paragraph?
 If it is not explicitly allowed, it will be removed.

 These are only examples.
 But the strictness of tiptap resp.
 Prosemirror is a good thing.
-No more ugly HTML produces by copy/pasting from Word.
+No more ugly HTML produced by copy/pasting from Word.
 The HTML is always as clean as you have defined it.

 We have created the `pat-tiptap` Patternslib addon which has a lot of